TheoNDionne/GoliathTemplate/README.md

 ------------------------------------------------
 ## ***Description***

-This repository contains a relatively flexible and minimalistic LuaLaTeX template that can be used to typeset both longform documents (theses, formal reports *etc*.) and shortform documents (notes, assignments *etc.*).
+This repository contains a flexible and minimalistic LuaLaTeX template that can be used to typeset:
+- **longform** documents (theses, formal reports, ...)
+- **shortform** documents (notes, assignments, ...)
+- **beamer** presentations (seminars, conference presentations, ...)

-The main philosophy of this project is to provide a pragmatic hierarchy of customization layers allowing one to tweak and improve this template with minimal busywork in any way.
-Additionaly, these templates have been designed to use more or less the same preamble (where all necessary differences are assigned modularly) in order to keep all templates coordinated.
+The main philosophy of this project is to provide a versatile template with minimal busywork.
+In particular, these templates use the same preamble where documentclass-specific information is stored in class specific files.

 ## ***Basic usage***